jalalhuseynov/unit4-homework/README.md

 # unit4-homework
-this is unit-4 homework files

-This was a very hard and a long assignment.
+This was a very hard and long assignment.
 I tried my best.
 I realize that more practice will make it better in the future.

 ## New csv files added to Resources folder